ranakroychowdhury/TARNet/README.md

 ```
 git clone https://github.com/ranakroychowdhury/TARNet.git
 ```

 Run the `script.py` file to train and evaluate the model, like
 ```
 python3 script.py --dataset AF --task_type classification
 ```

 This will train the model on the Atrial Fibrillation (AF) dataset and report the accuracy.
 Similarly, to run a regression dataset, use `--task_type regression'.

-You can specify any hyper-parameter on the command line or use the optimized set of hyperparameters for each dataset, presented in the `hyperparameters.pkl` file.
+You can specify any hyper-parameter on the command line and train the model using those hyper-parameters.
+In this case, uncomment line `52` in `utils.py` file.
+Or you may use the optimized set of hyperparameters for each dataset, presented in the `hyperparameters.pkl` file.
+In that case, uncomment line `49` in `utils.py` file.